puzzle/ansible-training/content/labs/06.0/_index.en.md

 - Rerun the playbook providing the password for decrypting `secret_vars.yml` from the file `vaultpassword`.

 {{% notice tip %}}
-Since the password is in cleartext in the file vaultpassword, you shoul never ever check it in a git repository or similar.
-Als doublecheck, that only the necessary rights are set.
+Since the password is in cleartext in the file vaultpassword, you shoul never ever push it to a git repository or similar.
+Also doublecheck that only the necessary permissions are set.
 {{% /notice %}}